 Let us look at the pros and cons of a paid reach.

 There is a lot to enjoy when it comes to paid reach or paid ads.
 It is quick and versatile, there are many choices, and it is easy to calculate outcomes.

 A quick way to advertise is through online advertising.
 After setting the parameters, your ads can go live quickly, and results will begin to come depending on your budget at the same hour.

 It means that if you see something that is not working, you can immediately adjust your ad or strategize what can do better.
 It is effortless to produce any results and adjust targeting, strategies, target keywords, and the like.

-There are several platforms you can optimize for paid reach, whether directly and indirectly.
-You can so direct advertising via the following platforms:
+There are several platforms you can optimize for paid reach, whether directly or indirectly.
+You can do direct advertising via the following platforms:

 If you prefer indirect paid advertising, you can try the following:

 - Privately Sponsored Instagram posts / Facebook posts / Tweets